 Our extensive blind testing suggests that our paint is one of the easiest chalk paints to use.
 As with all paints, there are techniques that can give you quite different results and we have worked very hard to provide as much information as possible for you to get the best out of your paint and experience.
 ChalkPot is fast drying, non-drip and has outstanding coverage.
 The creamy consistency means it is highly versatile.
 It will go straight over most surfaces, can fill small gaps and cracks and be beautifully smooth or heavily textured.

 Strictly speaking, the extraction of all minerals should not be described as sustainable.
 However, mineral extraction can be good for supporting wildlife if there is a well- managed ‘Stewardship’ plan in place where extraction is carried out in a responsible manner.
 Our chalk is from a local UK source where chalk exists in abundance and is a good natural resource for us and wildlife to make use of.

 Yes.
 Our paint, pigments and wax are all made in England where we have total production control.
 We care about conditions of production.
 We also source materials from UK Companies who share the same ethical standards.

 Is your paint the best product available?

-We believe that most paint manufacturers try very hard to meet the expectations of their customers and we do the same.
-The Chalk Pot team have worked very hard to develop a full package of robust products that you will hopefully find fun and easy to use.
+We believe that most paint manufacturers try their best to meet the expectations of their customers and we do the same.
+The Chalk Pot team have worked very hard to develop a full package of robust products that are not only ethical, but that you will hopefully find fun and easy to use.